COVID19 Prevention Checklist Industry Guidance

 - Outside events are preferable to inside events in order to reduce the risk of exposure to respiratory droplets from attendees.
 Increase airflow through open windows and doors for indoor events to the extent practicable.

-- For indoor events, understand the square footage of the event space and limit the number of people in the space to no more than 5 individuals per 1,000 square feet, up to the gathering size limit as established by the Governor’s current Executive Order.
-(Updated 6/17/20)
+- For indoor events, understand the square footage of the event space and limit the number of people in the space to ensure physical distancing can be maintained.
+(Updated 10/6/20)

 - Crowding should be minimized where possible, and event organizers should consider using distancing measures to reduce close contact among people during the gathering (for example, by increasing the frequency of transport, staggering arrivals and departures, and minimizing congregation at sanitary stations and food and water distribution areas.